enso-org/enso-archive/doc/scala-style-guide.md

   there is no other appropriate name, and should _never_ be used to refer to temporary data in a function.
 - Names should be descriptive, even if this makes them longer.
+- Any function that performs an unsafe operation that is not documented in its type (e.g. `head : [a] -> a`, which fails if the list is empty), must be named using the word 'unsafe' (e.g. `unsafeHead`).
+For more information on unsafe function usage, see the section on [safety](#safety).

 ## Package Structure and Naming
 Enso follows the
 [Java convention for naming packages](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html): package name components may contain only lower case characters and, if necessary, an underscore character.
 All Enso package names should be prefixed with `org.enso`.
 For example, the package for implementation of `File Manager` project should be named `org.enso.filemanager`.

 When the name of the file in the package is the same as the final component of the package name, the file should be moved one level up.
 For examples, if `File Manager` project contains `FileManager.scala` file, then the file should be placed directly in the `org.enso` package instead of `org.enso.filemanager`.
-This is to avoid repetitious contructs like `org.enso.filemanager.FileManager`.
+This is to avoid repetitious constructs like `org.enso.filemanager.FileManager`.

 The root directory for the project should follow the naming scheme of types.
 For example, if the project name is `File Manager`, then sources of the main package shall be located under path `FileManager\src\main\scala\org\enso\filemanager`.

+### The Public API
+In order to produce as flexible a codebase as possible, we tend not to make use of access modifiers in our code (`public`, `private`, and so on).
+Instead, we use the concept of `Internal` modules to separate public from private.

+If you are writing code in a package `X.Y.MyType` and would like to signal that a particular construct (e.g. a function) is for internal use in that package, you should create a `X.Y.MyType.Internal` package.
+You can then write the relevant language construct in that package instead of the source package.

+#### Using Access Modifiers
+There are, however, a few notable exceptions to the above:

+- **Safety:** Privacy modifiers (e.g. `private` and `private[this]`) should be used to enforce an API contract around safety.
+An example of this is Scala's immutable `List`, which contains a private mutable buffer for performance reasons.
+- **Reducing Overhead:** As the `Internal` module is a separate module, there can (under some circumstances) be some overhead for its use.
+If you are writing code on a performance-critical path, you may instead make use of access modifiers.
+- **Enabling Optimisations:** The JVM is capable of performing optimisations by making use of visibility information (e.g. in the interpreter).
+If you are writing performance-critical code, you may use access modifiers to provide the JVM with additional information.

 ## Build Tooling
 All Scala projects in the Enso organisation should manage their dependencies and